Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Numerical Experiments

 \section{Numerical Experiments}

 We evaluated the performance of our SPIM-ISAC approach in comparison with FD and hybrid beamforming for MIMO-ISAC as well as SPIM-ISAC with SD-AO (Sec.~\ref{sec:AOBF}) and SI-AO beamformers~\cite{spim_bounds_JSTSP_Wang2019May}, in terms of SE and beamforming gain averaged over $500$ Monte Carlo trials.
 The number of antennas at the BS and the users are $N_\mathrm{T}=128$ and $N_\mathrm{R}=16$, respectively.
-The carrier frequency and the bandwidth are selected as $f_c$ and $B = \frac{f_c}{10}$, respectively, and the number of subcarriers is $M=64$.
-We select the number of available spatial paths, unless stated otherwise, as $L=8$ ($L_\mathrm{S} = 3$) and the number of targets is $K=2$.
+The carrier frequency and the bandwidth are selected as $f_c$ and $B = \frac{f_c}{10}$, respectively. {The number of subcarriers is $M=64$ and the grid size is set to $G=8N_\mathrm{T}$.} We select the number of available spatial paths, unless stated otherwise, as $L=8$ ($L_\mathrm{S} = 3$) and the number of targets is $K=2$.
 Thus, $P = 10$, $N_\mathrm{RF} = 5$ and $ N_\mathrm{S} = 3$.
 The target and path directions are drawn from $[-90^\circ,90^\circ]$ uniformly at random, while the path gains are selected as $\gamma_l \sim \mathcal{N}(1, (0.1)^2)$, $\forall l$~\cite{delayPhasePrecoding_THz_Dai2022Mar,elbir2021JointRadarComm}.